cadenai/byodr/docs/autopilot_manual.md

  * Take care that there are enough visual clues so the robot can recognise the location.
  * Let the robot make images, in training mode, at this position and orientation.
  * Select at least 3 images from different angles, and send them to cloud-management.
-Cloud-management will add the holds to your route.
+Cloud-management will add the halts to your route.

 ##### How to fetch images from the robot
 The image-management system on the robot stores the images in zip-files.